How to Make Gravy Without Drippings

 • That’s it!
 How to Make Gravy Without Drippings!

-• MAKE AHEAD: Can be made 2-3 days ahead of time.
+• MAKE AHEAD: Can be made 2 to 3 days ahead of time.
 Reheat in the microwave on medium heat until heated through, stirring halfway through.
 Can also be transferred to a saucepan and reheated on the stove.

 Gravy in stainless steel saucepan.